Updated August 2025

 Causes

-A number of different organisms live in a healthy vagina.
-Some bacteria, like lactobacillus, are considered good bacteria and others harmful bacteria.
-BV can develop when there is an overgrowth of harmful bacteria.
+A number of different bacteria live in a healthy vagina.
+BV can develop when the number of normal vaginal bacteria decrease and are replaced with other bacteria.

-If a woman has symptoms, a doctor or nurse can perform an exam to look for signs of BV and collect a swab of the vaginal discharge to diagnose the infection.
+If someone has symptoms, a doctor or nurse can perform an exam to look for signs of BV and collect a swab of the vaginal discharge to diagnose the infection.

 BV itself is not harmful, but it has been associated with some health risks.